YuriyIvon/DatabaseBenchmark/README.md

 Connection string samples for each of the database engines can be found in the [corresponding section](#connection_strings).

-There is a parameter specific to the `create` command:
+There are a few parameters specific to the `create` command:
 * `DropExisting` - specifies whether to re-create the table if it already exists.
+* `PostScriptFilePath` - path to a database script to be executed after the table has been created.
+Can be used to automate index creation when a table is re-created during the benchmark.

 This command also has a few database-specific parameters:
 * `ClickHouse.Engine` - table engine.
 Default is `MergeTree()`.